forquare/hashbang0.com/content/post/2010-04-07-next-generation-sun-ray-hardware-is-out.md

 The only negative thing I have to say about this new hardware is that it takes up around 10W more than it's predecessor.

 I like the fact that Oracle have released this, it shows that they are committed (at least in the immediate future) to Sun Ray and the Sun Ray software.
-I'd love to see one of these things, they should really help push Sun Rays into the workplace as a very viable alternative to those lumps of metal on everyones desks!
+I'd love to see one of these things, they should really help push Sun Rays into the workplace as a very viable alternative to those lumps of metal on everyone's desks!